Ernest Bell (activist): Animal activism

 Bell joined the RSPCA in 1873.
-From the 1890s onward, he increasingly focused on supporting vegetarian, humanitarian, and animal welfare causes.
-He was active in both fundraising and administrative roles across numerous reform organisations.
+From the 1890s, he gave increasing attention to vegetarian, humanitarian, and animal welfare causes.
+He worked in fundraising and administration for reform organisations.

-He served as Honorary Secretary of the Hampstead Society for the Prevention of Cruelty to Animals for thirty years, and held leadership roles in several national organisations.
-These included Chairman of the Committee of the Anti-Vivisection Society, Chairman of the National Anti-Vivisection Society, and involvement with the Anti-Bearing Rein Association, the National Canine Defence League (now Dogs Trust), and the Royal Society for the Protection of Birds.
+He was honorary secretary of the Hampstead Society for the Prevention of Cruelty to Animals for thirty years and held offices in several national organisations.
+These included chairman of the Committee of the Anti-Vivisection Society, chairman of the National Anti-Vivisection Society, and roles with the Anti-Bearing Rein Association, the National Canine Defence League (now Dogs Trust), and the Royal Society for the Protection of Birds.

-In 1925, Bell co-founded the League for the Prohibition of Cruel Sports alongside Henry B. Amos and George Greenwood, who served as its first president.
-In 1929, he received a joint award from 22 animal protection organisations in recognition of his work.
+In 1925, Bell co-founded the League for the Prohibition of Cruel Sports with Henry B. Amos and George Greenwood, who served as its first president.
+In 1929, he received a joint award from 22 animal protection organisations for his work.

-Bell edited the Animal Life Readers, a series of school books on animals, and launched the journal The Animals' Friend, which he also edited.
+Bell edited the Animal Life Readers, a series of school books on animals, and founded and edited the journal The Animals' Friend.

-He was chairman and treasurer of the Humanitarian League for over twenty years and maintained close relationships with fellow activists, including Henry Stephens Salt and Jessey Wade.
+He was chairman and treasurer of the Humanitarian League for more than twenty years and was associated with activists including Henry Stephens Salt and Jessey Wade.
 Wade worked as Bell's secretary until his death.

 Vegetarianism

 Bell adopted a vegetarian diet in 1874 after reading T. L. Nichols' pamphlet How to Live on Sixpence a Day.
 In a 1925 interview, he stated that he had been a vegetarian for fifty years and attributed his continued good health to a meat-free diet.
-He argued that widespread adoption of vegetarianism would reduce the prevalence of chronic disease.
+He also argued that wider adoption of vegetarianism would reduce chronic disease.

 Bell joined the Vegetarian Society and was elected a vice-president in 1896.
 He served as president from 1914 until his death in 1933.
 He wrote the preface to E. W. Bowdich's vegetarian cookbook New Vegetarian Dishes in 1892, and was a regular speaker at Vegetarian Society meetings.
-He stated that meat eating was unethical, and argued that animals could not achieve moral consideration or rights while they continued to be viewed as food.
+He stated that meat eating was unethical, and argued that animals could not receive moral consideration or rights while they were treated as food.